binnes/esp8266Workshop/part4/STUDIO.md

 - Give your credential a name: **Credentials-DSX**
 - Click on **Add**
 - Expand the **View credentials** twistie
+- You will use these credentials in the next Step.

 ### Step 5 - Run Jupyter Notebook

 - Return to Watson Studio and open the *ESP8266 DHT IoT Sensor Analytics** notebook.
  ![Watson Studio Assets](screenshots/WatsonStudio-Notebook-ESP8266.png)
-- Make certain you are Edit mode by clicking on the Pencil icon.
+- Make certain you are in **Edit** mode by clicking on the Pencil icon.
 - You will now copy the Cloudant credentials to your **ESP8266 DHT IoT Sensor Analytics** notebook cell 5
-- Click on the Run button to run each cell.
+- Click on the **Run** button to run each cell.

 *Quick links :*
 [Home](/README.md) - [Part 1](/part1/README.md) - [Part 2](/part2/README.md) - [Part 3](/part3/README.md) - [**Part 4**](/part4/README.md)